 We also process your personal data in order to inform you about our special offer campaigns and interesting business information.
 Consequently, such processing’s purpose lies in direct marketing, particularly offering news, products and services, purchasing opportunities or other corporate events.
 Such processing’s legal basis lies in our legitimate interest.
 We have obtained your contact information from you or you have willingly published it or provided for publication.

-If you wish to receive no marketing information any longer, just opt out any time by clicking the link included in each email message or effecting any other proven communication addressed to us, such as by sending an email to firstname.lastname@example.org or a letter to Pražská třída 163/58, Kukleny, 500 04 Hradec Králové.
+If you do not wish to receive our marketing information, just opt out any time by clicking the link included in each email message, send an email to firstname.lastname@example.org, or send a letter to Pražská třída 163/58, Kukleny, 500 04 Hradec Králové, Czech Republic.

 Extent of Personal Data Processed